gchowell/SpatialWavePredict-Toolbox/README.md

 # Fitting the model to your data

-To use the toolbox to fit the ensemble n-subepidemic framework to your data, you just need to:
+To use the toolbox to fit the spatial wave sub-epidemic framework to your data, you just need to:

 <ul>
     <li>download the code </li>